-The LQCD Program Office will maintain a 5-year hardware portfolio plan that will define current and planned mid-scale computing assets available to the research program from the host laboratories.
+The LQCD Program Office maintains a 5-year hardware portfolio plan that defines current and planned mid-scale computing assets available to the research program from the host laboratories.
 Based on experience, the production lifecycle for suitable hardware clusters is typically 5 years.

-On an annual basis, the Program Office and USQCD leadership will meet with computing leadership from the host laboratories to review past performance, LQCD computational needs, vendor and Leadership Class Facility (LCF) roadmaps, institutional hardware roadmaps, and future acquisitions plans.
-The purpose of these meetings will be for all parties to update each other on current and future plans and needs, to ensure alignment of objectives.
-Outcomes from the meetings will include updating the 5-year hardware portfolio plan, determining the optimal mix of computing resources that will be procured from the host laboratories in the next fiscal year, and formulating plans and timelines for expansions of existing cluster resources.
+On an annual basis, the Program Office and USQCD leadership meets with computing leadership from the host laboratories to review past performance, LQCD computational needs, vendor and Leadership Class Facility (LCF) roadmaps, institutional hardware roadmaps, and future expansion plans.
+The purpose of these meetings is for all parties to update each other on current and future plans and needs, and to ensure alignment of objectives.
+Outcomes from the meetings include updating the 5-year hardware portfolio plan, determining the optimal mix of computing resources that will be procured from the host laboratories in the next fiscal year, and formulating plans and timelines for expansions of existing computing and storage resources.

-For the acquisition of new laboratory computing resources applicable to the research program, a joint evaluation committee will be formed to evaluate options.
-The joint committee will consist of subject matter experts (SMEs) representing the needs of LQCD and other laboratory user groups who will use the system.
-The committee will be charged with gathering user requirements, identifying potential solutions and formulating software benchmarks to use in measuring performance.
-The committee will evaluate potential solutions against anticipated usage and performance objectives.
-Available hardware will be benchmarked and compared against scientific requirements and planned milestones.
-An alternatives analysis will be performed to determine the most cost-effective solution for a given year.
-The committee will make a recommendation to laboratory computing leadership and the LQCD Contractor Program Manager (CPM) regarding the preferred solution.
+When a host laboratory announces its intention to procure a new compute cluster based on an architecture not currently in the existing cluster portfolio, a joint evaluation committee is formed to evaluate options.
+These joint committees consist of subject matter experts (SMEs) representing the needs of LQCD and other laboratory user groups who may use the system.
+The committee charge incudes gathering user requirements, identifying potential solutions and formulating software benchmarks to use in measuring performance.
+The committee evaluates potential solutions against anticipated usage and performance objectives.
+Potential vendors are asked to provide test hardware so LQCD codes can be run on the new system.
+Performance is benchmarked and compared against scientific requirements and planned milestones.
+An alternatives analysis is performed to determine the most cost-effective solution for a given year.
+The committee makes a recommendation to laboratory computing leadership and the LQCD Contractor Program Manager (CPM) regarding the preferred solution.
 The recommendation will be included in a written report that summarizes and present the results of the committee's work.